 - Does this post contain broken links or unavailable merchandise?

-- Does this post follow my business’s current image-standard?
+- Would others agree the post meets the business’s current image-standard?

 - Does this post follow my business’s current voice/copy-standard?

-- Does this post contain customer comments/reviews that require attention?
+- How does this post contain customer comments/reviews that require attention?

 Any posts with broken links and/or merchandise that is no longer available for purchase should be deleted or archived.
 Platforms like Instagram and Facebook allow edits to past posts so those may be edited and left live.
 However, Twitter’s inability to edit means that if anything is broken, the post will need to be removed.

 In terms of your business’s copy and image standards, those may or may not be different from the images reflected on the social profile you are auditing.
 It is important to consider brand continuity across platforms as it helps to establish presence and credibility.
-It may be required that all past posts are archived and the profile goes through a hard refresh if your business has undergone a large rebranding project.
+It may be required that all past posts are archived.
+If so, this gives the profile a hard refresh if your business has undergone a large rebranding project.
 Alternatively, you may have had an established voice and brand identity that has remained evergreen.
 In that case, maintaining outbound link integrity is still important.